reddishmatthew/dataviz-project-proposal/README.md

 ## Questions & Tasks

-The following tasks and questions will drive the visualization and interaction decisions for this project:
+1. **GeoLocation Accurate Landings of Each Meteorite**

-* I want to see the relative locations of the landings on the planet surface.
+  - Vi I want to see the relative locations of the landings on the planet surface.
-I want to represent the sizes of the meteorites by their mass (g).
+* I want to represent the sizes of the meteorites by their mass (g).
-I want to be able to see the chronological order of the landings.
+* I want to be able to see the chronological order of the landings.
-I want to be able to see the distribution of class type of meteorites.
+* I want to be able to see the distribution of class type of meteorites.
-I want to see the correlation between size and class type.
+* I want to see the correlation between size and class type.

 ## Sketches